-LEASEHOLD PROPERTY
+LEASEHOLD PROPERTY 8.1 Existing leases

-- 8.1 Existing leases - The following provisions apply to a sale of leasehold land.
+- The following provisions apply to a sale of leasehold land.

-The seller having provided the buyer with copies of the documents embodying the lease terms, the buyer is treated as entering into the contract knowing and fully accepting those 8.1.2 terms. - The following provisions apply to a contract to grant a new lease. - The conditions apply so that: 'seller' means the proposed landlord - buyer means the proposed tenant 'purchase price' means the premium to be paid on the grant of a lease.
-The lease is to be in the form of the draft attached to the contract. - 824 - If the term of the new lease will exceed seven years, the seller is to deduce a title which will enable the buyer to register the lease at the Land Registry with an absolute title.
-The seller is to engross the lease and a counterpart of it and is to send the counterpart to the buyer at least five working days before completion date. - 826 The buyer is to execute the counterpart and deliver it to the seller on completion. - Consent - 8.3.1 (a) The following provisions apply if a consent to let, assign or sub-let is required to complete the contract.
+The seller having provided the buyer with copies of the documents embodying the lease terms, the buyer is treated as entering into the contract knowing and fully accepting those - The following provisions apply to a contract to grant a new lease. - The conditions apply so that: 'seller' means the proposed landlord - buyer means the proposed tenant 'purchase price' means the premium to be paid on the grant of a lease.
+The lease is to be in the form of the draft attached to the contract. - If the term of the new lease will exceed seven years, the seller is to deduce a title which will enable the buyer to register the lease at the Land Registry with an absolute title.
+The seller is to engross the lease and a counterpart of it and is to send the counterpart to the buyer at least five working days before completion date.
+824 - 8.2.6 The buyer is to execute the counterpart and deliver it to the seller on completion. - Consent - 831 (a) The following provisions apply if a consent to let, assign or sub-let is required to complete the contract.

-In this condition 'consent' means consent in the form which satisfies the requirement - to obtain it. (a) The seller is to apply for the consent at his expense, and to use all reasonable efforts to obtain it. (b) The buyer is to provide all information and references reasonably required.
-8.3.2 - (b) The object is provide all minimation and references reasonatory required.
+In this condition 'consent' means consent in the form which satisfies the requirement - to obtain it. - (a) The seller is to apply for the consent at his expense, and to use all reasonable efforts to obtain it. (b) The buyer is to provide all information and references reasonably required.
+8.3.2 - (b) The object is provide animoniation and references reasonating required.